Shyp/rickover/README.md

   desirable
 - Good memory performance - with 300 dequeuers, the server and worker take about 30MB in total.
-- No long-running database queries
+- No long-running database queries, or open transactions
-- All queue actions exposed over HTTP.
+- All queue actions have an HTTP API.
 - All enqueue/dequeue actions are idempotent - it's OK if any part of the system gets restarted